 - Top with green onions, cilantro, or other fresh herbs.

 - Add in coconut milk to make Instant Pot Coconut Rice.

 How to Serve

 There are so many ways to serve this side dish!
 Here are a few:

 - Add it to a hearty soup or stew.

 - Use it as the base for a buddha bowl or grain bowl.

 - Serve it as a breakfast porridge with milk and fruit.

 - Make it into sushi or veggie rolls.

 - Mix it with cooked beans to make Instant Pot beans and rice.

 How to Store

 If using the microwave, cover it with a damp paper towel to keep it from drying out.
 If it’s a little dry, add a splash of water or chicken broth before reheating.

 This side dish recipe is a great make-ahead meal prep option!
 Just cook a big batch on the weekend and portion it out into individual containers.
 Then you’ll have healthy brown rice ready for quick, easy weeknight meals.

 Can I freeze This?

 Yes, it can be frozen!
 Place the leftovers in a freezer-safe container and store them in the freezer for up to three months.

 When you’re ready to eat, thaw overnight in the fridge, then reheat on the stove or microwave.
 If using the microwave, cover it with a damp paper towel to keep it from drying out.
 You may want to add a little water or chicken broth as it reheats.

-If you find your rice too mushy, it is likely because you overcooked it or used too much liquid.
-To avoid this, try cooking them for a shorter time or use the right amount of liquid.
+If you find your rice too mushy, it is likely because you overcooked it or used too much cooking liquid.

 - mesh colander or strainer

 - 2 cups brown basmati rice, or jasmine

 - 2 tablespoons butter (can substitute olive oil)